SEPPDROID/PhasmodHandler/README.md

 # How to install
 * If you haven't done so already, install MelonLoader by downloading and running [MelonLoader.Installer.exe](https://github.com/HerpDerpinstine/MelonLoader/releases/latest/download/MelonLoader.Installer.exe).
 * Download the latest version of ["PhasmodHandlerMod.rar"](https://github.com/SEPPDROID/PhasmodHandler/releases/download/1.1.0/PhasmodHandlerMod.rar) from the [releases page](https://github.com/SEPPDROID/PhasmodHandler/releases/latest).
-* Extract and move PhasmodHandler.dll into the "Mods" folder & the PhasmodHandler folder into your TLD install directory.
+* Extract and move PhasmodHandler.dll into the "Mods" folder & the PhasmodHandler folder into your install directory.

 ### Alternative install:
-* Download the latest version of ["PhasmodLoader.rar"](https://github.com/SEPPDROID/PhasmodHandler/releases/download/1.1.0/PhasmodLoader.rar) from from the [releases page](https://github.com/SEPPDROID/PhasmodHandler/releases/latest) and extract all the files to you TLD install directory.
+* Download the latest version of ["PhasmodLoader.rar"](https://github.com/SEPPDROID/PhasmodHandler/releases/download/1.1.0/PhasmodLoader.rar) from from the [releases page](https://github.com/SEPPDROID/PhasmodHandler/releases/latest) and extract all the files to your top layer phasmophobia game directory.

-> (**Tip:** TLD Install directory can be found by rightclicking Phasmophobia in steam then going to Properties and clicking on browse local files)
+> (**Tip:** Phasmophobia directory can be found by rightclicking Phasmophobia in steam then going to Properties and clicking on browse local files)

 ## Notes:
 #### PhasmodLoader 1.1.0

 Phasmodloader 1.1.0 is based on MelonLoader version 0.2.7.2.
 Actually the one i uncluded in the release tab is basically the same as the original, i completely stripped all the functions from my original modified MelonLoader install.
 And the discordRPC function has been made into a mod.
 So i would just recommend installing the mod + MelonLoader and not the PhasmodLoader.
 Since MelonLoader will be updated and PhasmodLoader not...
 > ##### Please note that the RPC mod does not work out of the box on the MONO version of phasmophobia.
-It will look for the dll in the Managed folder instead of the TLD.
+It will look for the dll in the Managed folder instead of the top layer directory.
 An easy fix would be copying the "PhasmodLoader" folder to "Managed"
 All credits go to [HerpDerpinstine](https://github.com/HerpDerpinstine/MelonLoader) and "Java Gang" (as far as i can remember).
 They did outstanding and a amazing job with MelonLoader.

 #### Some pictures: